-This worksheet provides the number of facilities in each performance category at the state and national level, including the number of those that had too few cases.
+This tab provides the number of facilities in each performance category at the state and national level, including the number of those that had too few cases.

-This worksheet shows how your RSRR was calculated.
-In this example, the total number of unplanned readmissions, which is 204, would be divided by the number of index admissions, 728, to arrive at the observed unplanned readmission rate, which is 28.0 percent.
-This number would then be divided by your SRR, 1.18 here, to arrive at your RSRR.

-Because the national rate of 20.1 percent falls below the lower limit of this fictitious facility's 95 percent interval estimate, this facility performed worse than the national rate.
+This tab shows how your RSRR was calculated.
+In this example, the total number of unplanned readmissions, 61, would be divided by the number of index admissions, 407, to arrive at the observed unplanned readmission rate, 15 percent.
+This number would then be divided by your SRR, 0.83 here, to arrive at your RSRR.
+Because the national rate of 19.6 percent is higher than the lower limit of this fictitious facility's 95 percent interval estimate, this facility performed better than the national rate.

-This worksheet provides the distribution of facility-level observed and risk-standardized, readmission rates nationwide.
+This tab provides the distribution of facility-level observed and risk-standardized readmission rates nationwide.
 Rows 7 and 9 show your facility's percentile rank for the observed and risk-standardized readmission rates.
 Because lower rates are better, in this example, the facility's observed unplanned readmission rate is equivalent to or worse than 93 percent of facilities nationwide.
 The facility's RSRR is equivalent to or worse than 89 percent of facilities nationwide.

-This worksheet provides information on the types of patients by diagnosis discharged from your facility and facilities nationwide.
-In this example, which uses fictitious data, we see that this facility had nine patients discharged with alcohol-related disorders during the measurement period, which accounted for 8.9 percent of hospitalizations at this facility during that time.
-We also see that 44.4 percent of these individuals were readmitted within 30 days and that 33.3 percent were readmitted with the same principal diagnosis.
+This tab provides information on the types of patients by diagnosis discharged from your facility and facilities nationwide.
+In the example above, outlined in blue rows, 53.6 percent of the index admissions to the facility have a principal discharge diagnosis of a mood disorder, compared with 40 percent of index admissions nationwide.
+Of the eligible index admissions to the facility, 17.4 percent are followed by an unplanned readmission within 30 days of discharge, and 9.2 percent are followed by an unplanned readmission with the same principal diagnosis.
 The national-level information is in the bottom half of the table.
 A value of NQ in a cell indicates that the facility had no qualifying cases for this diagnosis classification.